Postal Tuning, Speed Limiter Removal, ECU Cloning & Immobiliser Delete

 When you refit the ECU, be careful to line up the loom connector dead square to the unit & push it home so pins are aligned prior to tightening, after refitting & reconnecting the battery you may need to enter the radio code and if you dont have it, let me know the radio serial number & i will calculate it for you. ( on standard ford radios )

 Mk7 up to 2014 from 2006.5, Under bonnet, far right, look for 3 chunky wiring connectors leading into a 6x6x2″ aluminium box..
-That’s your ECU…theres often 1 or 2 anti-theft / swap security bolts to defeat that protect the connector plugs..
+That’s your ECU…there’s often 2 anti-theft security bolts to defeat that secure a cover over the connector plugs.
+Dont worry about refitting this cover as it offers no security as MK7’s are stolen via adding a key via a hack, via the OBD port.

 Disconnect your battery before you start work removing the ECU.